Nationals vs. Reds Player Props Betting Odds

 Thomas Stats

-- Thomas has put up 100 hits with 23 doubles, two triples, 14 home runs and 20 walks.
+- Thomas has 102 hits with 23 doubles, two triples, 14 home runs and 21 walks.
 He has driven in 45 runs with seven stolen bases.

 Thomas Recent Games